snnath/DSAin90days/README.md

     remove(deque): Process of removing top element from the queue. peek(front): seeing the front most element.

-    circular queue: This is a special type of queue in which the end of the queue is attached to the front of the queue thus forming a circle.
+    circular queue(array): This is a special type of queue in which the end of the queue is attached to the front of the queue thus forming a circle.

-    21:00 on yt.
+    Linked List queue:
+    Java collection framwork queue:

     54:00 cp